ekn394/KPL-Intro-to-Linux/Create-a-Bootable-USB-Stick.md

 Save changes and exit.

 Try that out.
 Plug in your new Bootable USB and restart your computer.
+You shouldn't need any trickery, or need to hold down any buttons anymore.
+This may work, or it may not.
+You see the difficulty of writing a manual for this.

 If that doesn't work, you might have to go back into your BIOS/Startup menu again and locate another option where you can select between _Legacy_ or _UEFI_.
 I have had much more luck using _"Legacy"_.